roshan-soni-1/chatbot-backend/README.md

 ![Build](https://img.shields.io/badge/Build-Passing-brightgreen)

-This is the backend server for the **Groq Chat** application.
+This is the backend server for the **Chat bot** application.It uses groq and gemini api service.
 It provides:

 - Streaming chat API
 - Available models/providers for frontend